 The first cookbook I ever bought for myself was Delia Smith’s Complete Cookery Course when I was 6.
 I was obsessed with making “American Brownies” (the recipe doesn’t work – sorry Delia) but my family preference was that I made Egg and Bacon Pie.

 It is a variation on a meal that my family is pretty into.
 We love a boiled ham or classic quiche.
 And we’ve always loved pastry goods.
-I’ve been making Sausage Rolls and proper dinners like Chicken Ham & Mushroom Pie for as long as I can remember.
+I’ve been making Sausage Rolls (and a mini version) and proper dinners like Chicken Ham & Mushroom Pie for as long as I can remember.